ultralytics/ultralytics/docs/config.md

 ### Logging, checkpoints, plotting and file management

-Logging, checkpoints, plotting, and file management are important considerations when training a YOLO (You Only Look Once) model.
+Logging, checkpoints, plotting, and file management are important considerations when training a YOLO model.

 - Logging: It is often helpful to log various metrics and statistics during training to track the model's progress and diagnose any issues that may arise.
 This can be done using a logging library such as TensorBoard or by writing log